icz-y/introduction-to-GIT-hub-things/README.md

 ## Project Description

-This project is a minimalist grid layout designed to be visually appealing.<br> it gives a breif overview my interests, at this current point in time. it has characters from various movies: like scar, deadpool, and more it has my favourite foods : chicken, noodles, it contains adventure and promise for the future: the great barrier reef, paragliding\
+This project is a minimalist grid layout designed to be visually appealing.<br> it gives a breif overview my interests, at this current point in time.<br>
+it has characters from various movies: like scar, deadpool, and more<br>
+it has my favourite foods : chicken, noodles,<br>
+it contains adventure and promise for the future: the great barrier reef, paragliding<br>
 ....and ~diamonds. cause i like those too.  (there's a link to a store if you want to get them for me)

 ---